Ginxss/tfds/README.md

 ## Hash Table
 An unordered map (Separate Chaining Hash Map).

-Any type with non-changing memory can be used as a key, since the hash is built from the memory block of the key.
+Any type with non-changing memory can be used as the key, because the hash is built from the memory block of the key.
 Strings can be used as keys as well, `std::string` and `const char *` with the same string produce the same hash.

+The default table size is 100.
 For the best possible performance, the table size should be roughly the maximum number of elements.
 The average case performance of **O(1)** can only be ensured if the table is big enough.

 The hash table deallocates on destruction.